 End Your Day at a Taverna in Vourvourou

-Most rental companies require you to return your boat by 18:00 pm – perfect timing for a freddo espresso in one of Vourvourou’s seafront coffee shops, or a refreshing Greek salad in one of the nearby tavernas.
+Most rental companies require you to return your boat by 18:00 pm.
+This is perfect timing for a coffee or a Freddo espresso in one of Vourvourou’s seafront coffee shops.
+Alternatively, tuck into some local cuisine or a refreshing Greek salad in one of the nearby tavernas.

 Despite being a touristic place, most tavernas in the area serve food of excellent quality.
 Mandara Alter Tavern and Mantala (confusingly similar names!) are two of the best-rated spots in the area.